-At August 31, 2018 the District's proportion of the collective net pension liability was 0.0008%, the same as the proportion at August 31, 2017.
+At August 31, 2019 the District's proportion of the collective net pension liability was 0.0007% which was a decrease of 0.0004% from its proportion measured as of August 31, 2018.

 Changes Since the Prior Actuarial Valuation - The following changes to the actuarial assumptions or other inputs that affected measurement of the total pension liability since the prior measurement period.